“Hunger is not a problem. It is an obscenity. How wonderful it is that nobody need wait a single moment before starting to improve the world.”

 If these numbers seem staggering, it’s because they are.
 The latest census data indicates that 9.8% of Amador County lives below the government poverty level, and as of Feb.
 2021, the U.S. Bureau of Labor Statistics cites an unemployment rate of 7.9% for Amador County.

 Did you know…

-ONE family-size container of beef stew will feed FIVE?
+- 1 family-size container of beef stew will feed 5 people?

 - 1 five-lb. box of pancake mix makes 54 4″ pancakes!